MartincoitNetworks/SCIONWorkshop/README.md

 Make sure you update the sign-up sheet with your AS information!
 The presenter will use this information to setup the remote side of the tunnel.

 Update /etc/scion/sig.json with the information about the remote end of the SIG tunnel.
+No changes are required to the sig.json below.
+Copy the contents AS-IS.
 ```
 sudo vi /etc/scion/sig.json
 ```